Table of Contents

 If your health care practitioner is of the opinion that vaccination is contraindicated on medical grounds, they should supply you with a signed letter detailing the reasons why you should not be vaccinated.
 You should contact the embassy of the country(ies) to which you are travelling to ascertain if the letter needs to be in another language in addition to English.

 Additional information on contraindications and precautions related to yellow fever vaccination can be found in The Australian Immunisation Handbook.

 Yellow fever vaccinations must be provided by an approved yellow fever vaccination clinic.
 These clinics will provide a vaccination certificate in the form approved and required by WHO.
-A yellow fever vaccination certificate is valid for 10 years and begins 10 days after vaccination.
+A single dose of yellow fever vaccine will provide life-long protection against the disease.
+Protection begins 10 days after vaccination therefore travellers should make sure they are vaccinated no less than 10 days before entering the yellow fever risk area.
 For details of your nearest yellow fever vaccination clinic, please contact your state or territory health department.
 Contact details for state or territory health departments can be found below.

 Australian Capital Territory

 - Communicable Disease Control

 - Phone: (02) 6205 2300

 - Public Health Units